-On Wednesday, March 18, 2020, President Trump signed the federal Families First Coronavirus Response Act (the “Act”) into law.
+On March 18, President Trump signed the federal Families First Coronavirus Response Act (the Act) into law.

 Below is a general summary of the key components of the Act and its potential effect on employers.
 Please note that the impact of the COVID-19 pandemic on businesses, and the legal landscape related thereto, are changing daily.
 Accordingly, there are still many unanswered questions, and the summary below will likely need to be updated.
 We will keep you apprised of any major developments.

 EMERGENCY FAMILY AND MEDICAL LEAVE EXPANSION ACT (“E-FMLA”)

 - What size employer is covered under the Act?
 The Act applies to all employers with fewer than 500 employees.
 The U.S. Secretary of Labor has the authority to issue regulations that (1) exclude certain healthcare providers or emergency responders and (2) “exempt small businesses with fewer than 50 employees” from this leave if it “would jeopardize the viability of the business as a going concern.”
 As of the date of this blog post, the U.S. Secretary of Labor has not issued any regulations and there is no indication when regulations will be forthcoming.
 Therefore, for now, the Act likely does not exempt small businesses, and covered employers that have not been required to comply with the FMLA will have to comply with the E-FMLA.